ECE440 - Creative Arts 2: Music, Dance and Drama

 Students must be enrolled in course E330

-Waurn Ponds and Warrnambool: 4 x 3 hour intensive.
+Waurn Ponds and Warrnambool: 3 hour and 4 hour intensives.

 Learning experiences are also via CloudDeakin.

 This unit aims to broaden and deepen the student's knowledge of the theoretical and practical aspects of the role that music, dance and drama play in children’s development and learning.